coreplane/mattermost-dependency-scanner/README.md

 ## (Optional) Excel output

-As a by-product of the above steps, you will also find Excel-format .xlsx files listing the first-order dependencies of each Mattermost repo.
-These can be assembled by hand into a master .xlsx as need for legal compliance.
+As a by-product of the above steps, you will also find .xlsx files containing the NOTICE data in Excel format.
+These can be assembled by hand into a master .xlsx as needed.